How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-In sharp contrast to TPT, the only consistent and substantial calibration gains come from parameter-efficient fine-tuning of CLIP’s backbone, as implemented in our \method variants.
-On CIFAR-10/100 (Tab.~\ref{tab:cifar}), \method-{vision} and \method achieve the best or near-best accuracy and clearly outperform all prompt-tuning baselines in ECE/MCE/ACE, both with and without calibration.
+From Tab.~\ref{tab:cifar_indistribution_horizontal}, we observe that \method clearly outperforms all the prompt-tuning baselines in all three ECE/MCE/ACE metrics, even without needing additional regularization.
 For example, on CIFAR-100 without calibration, \method improves accuracy from 74.81\% (FedOTP) to 83.70\% and reduces ECE from 14.44\% (FedOTP) and 8.91\% (FedPHA) down to 6.70\%.
-On the domain generalization benchmark (Tab.~\ref{tab:domain}), \method achieves the highest accuracy without calibration (93.11\%) and, after applying DCA or MDCA, offers the best ECE/ACE trade-off: \method attains the lowest ACE with DCA (1.95) and with MDCA (1.64), while \method-{vision} achieves the best ECE and MCE under MDCA.
-On the more challenging base-to-new setting (Tab.~\ref{tab:B2N}), where all methods exhibit worse calibration and post-hoc calibration has a stronger effect, \method-{text} attains the highest accuracy across all configurations, and our LoRA variants match or surpass the calibrated versions of competing baselines in both accuracy and calibration.
+On the more challenging base-to-new setting (Tab.~\ref{tab:bton_horizontal}), where all methods exhibit worse calibration and additional calibration has some effect, \method demonstrates all-round performance across all configurations.
+On the domain generalization benchmark (Tab.~\ref{tab:dg_horizontal}), the gap between prompt-tuning methods and \method becomes smaller, as DG poses a less severe adaptation challenge for CLIP: the input resolution and the label set remain unchanged, and only the image distribution shifts.
+Nevertheless, \method still achieves the highest accuracy without calibration (93.11\%) and, after applying DCA or MDCA, provides the best calibration trade-off, attaining the lowest ACE with DCA (1.95) and MDCA (1.64).

 Taken together, these results indicate that CLIP with parameter-efficient LoRA fine-tuning or \textbf{\method naturally produces well-calibrated models in FL, substantially reducing the need for explicit calibration procedures}.
 In contrast, CLIP-based TPT methods consistently degrade calibration in FL, and even strong in-training calibration techniques and advanced FL optimizers fail to correct this behavior fully.